docker/docs/ee/dtr/user/manage-images/prevent-tags-from-being-overwritten.md

 By default, users with [read and write access](../../admin/manage-users/permission-levels/) to a repository can push the same tag multiple times to that repository.
 For example, when ***user A*** pushes an image to `{{ org }}/{{ repo }}:{{ tag }}`, there is no preventing ***user B*** from pushing an image with the same name but a completely different functionality.
+This can make it difficult to trace the image back to the build that generated it.

 To prevent tags from being overwritten, you can configure a repository to be immutable.
 Once configured, DTR will not allow anyone else to push another image tag with the same name.